leonawicz/ProjectManagement/docs/md/func_rmd.md

 Otherwise, for the Rmd files which do exist (and this may correspond to a subset of the **R** files), these Rmd files are appended with a list of code chunk names found in the current corresponding **R** files which have not yet been integrated into the current state of the Rmd files.
-This fascilitates updating of Rmd documentation when it falls behind scripts which have been updated.
+This facilitates updating of Rmd documentation when it falls behind scripts which have been updated.

 ```r